Nabeel-hub/Nabeel-Hub.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Games</h2>
   <p class="post-excerpt">I am not a professional gamer but I like to play for entertainment.
-I play games like Call of duty GRand Theft auto Red Dead Redemption and Hitman games.As I sid i ain't a gamer.</p>
+I play games like Call of duty GRand Theft auto Red Dead Redemption and Hitman games.As I said i ain't a gamer.</p>
 </div><!-- /.tile -->

 <div class="tile">